Dark Seed II: Development

 David Mullich was the producer and oversaw development of the game, while Raymond Benson wrote its script, dialog, and puzzles.
 His writing drew influence from David Lynch's Twin Peaks.
 H.R.
 Giger continued to license his artwork for use in the series and suggested the use of industrial catwalks to navigate the Dark World.
 While the character of Mike Dawson was played in the first Dark Seed by actual game developer Mike Dawson, the character in Dark Seed II is instead portrayed by actor Chris Gilbert.

+Release and reception

+Dark Seed II was released in Japan for the Sega Saturn on August 29, 1997.
+Reviewers in Famitsu said the game will not be for everyone.
+Two of the reviewers said that players may find the story intriguing to push forward as Hirokazu Hamamura said it had "unparalleled originality."
+Another reviewer found the translation of the game was poor and others noted that it was difficult to navigate or progress.
+One reviewer summarized that it was for players who were willing to explore every area of the screen to progress.